waynodiablo/Oystercard/pills/playing_with_postgres_and_datamapper.md

 So we've achieved exactly what we did before but in a single line of nice familiar Ruby. =)

-Keep playing!
+Mess around with what you can do with DataMapper models.
 Here are some things to try:

   * Delete a row of a table, via DataMapper.
   * We set properties with two different datatypes: String, and Serial.
 What others are there?